Last Updated November 27, 2019

 If you are the owner of a Nest home and choose to migrate to a Google Account, you can select family members you want to keep in your new unified home with Google at the time of migration.

 Nest family members

-Going forward, you will be able to use both the Home app and the Nest app with your Google Account to manage the devices in your home.
+Going forward, you can use both the Home app and the Nest app with your Google Account to manage the devices in your home.

-Which key changes apply to my Nest home if I migrate my Nest account to Google?
+What key changes apply to my Nest home if I migrate my Nest Account to Google?